sidbav/689-discussions/content/blog/discussion-3.1/index.md

     - A labelling error was made
   - To deal with this issue, methods can be applied in an attempt to clean the dataset
     - One method to consider is for the classifier to predict which datapoints it is uncertain about.
 Datapoints which have a high level of uncertainty can be pruned from the overall dataset.
 The pruned dataset can then be used to train a classifier, which can be shown to have a greater performance.
+  - A real like example of label inaccuracy can be seen when comparing datasets labelled 30 or so days apart.
+When new malware is detected, it may be given a generic label (or incorrect labelling, perhaps due to clustering), but after some time and more samples of the new malware family are generated, then the new label will be applied to it.
+This will lead to label inaccuracy.
+Implications of this have been covered in some previous posts ([Discussion 2.1](/discussion-2.1))

 - **Data Snooping**: During training/testing the model has access to data it should not have:
   - Test Snooping: Data leakage occurs, so data that should only be in testing is in training dataset
   - Temporal Snooping: Time dependencies are not considered (data is not considered to be coming in a stream); data was split up into test and train without considering when a raw file was first seen.
   - Selective Snooping: Specific datapoints are removed from the original dataset
     - For example, a specific datapoint was removed from the dataset since it a "unlikely" to be seen in the real world is selective removing data.
+  - Examples of this were covered in ([Discussion 2.1](/discussion-2.1)), under Data Leakage or Temporal Inconsitency.

 - **Spurious Correlation**: Overfitting on the "noise" of the data, it creates a shortcut for learning, and it would be very easy to exploit by attackers:
   - These correlations do not generalize very well
   - An example of this may be classifying if a file is malicious or not based on the number of tokens in a file.
   - In an attempt to avoid these types of correlations, developers should ensure their models are *explainable*, and can be understood.
+  - Attackers can easily exploit spurious correlations.

 - **Biased Parameter Selection**: This is a special case of data snooping where the hyperparameters for the model are based on the test dataset.